Last fact-checked: 7 January 2019

 Visit Mexico’s beautiful Playa del Carmen and combine a holiday with your dental care.
-Choose and book a quality-assured dentist in Playa del Carmen with Dental Departures, saving 50%-75% over your dental costs at home.
+Choose and book from a quality-assured clinic and dentist in Playa del Carmen with Dental Departures, saving 50%-75% over your dental costs at home.

 Visitors traveling to Playa for dental treatment will not be disappointed by the quality of care and facilities.
 State-of-the-art clinics, highly-skilled specialized dentists and exquisite surroundings will help make your dental treatment feel more like an outing to a spa.

 Beyond your dental clinic are fascinating underwater worlds, the Ancient Maya culture and upmarket, lively resorts to provide a perfect backdrop for your dental travels.